Scalable machine learning-assisted clear-box characterization for optimally controlled photonic circuits: Iterative machine learning-assisted PIC characterization

 \paragraph{Reduction of the characterization duration} In practice, the time needed to characterize a PIC is predominantly consumed by the $\phi$-IFM stages, which are constrained in terms of speed by the PIC reconfiguration and light intensity integration times.
 Hence, reducing the number of (ML + $\phi$-IFM) iterations results in a significantly more time-efficient PIC characterization.
 We show on Fig.\ \ref{fig:benchmark_photograd}b that the number of (ML + $\phi$-IFM) iterations required to characterize a PIC can be substantially reduced by increasing the number of gradient descent epochs processed in the ML stage.
 For the following, we use for each PIC size the value indicated by the corresponding arrow on the plot.
 We note that the total number of epochs to process increases with the number of modes, as the precision required on model parameters increases with PIC complexity in order to minimize error propagation across an increasing number of component layers.

 \paragraph{Sample efficiency} We define the data-to-parameter ratio as the number training samples divided by the number of parameters trained during the ML stage.
 Fig.\ \ref{fig:benchmark_photograd}c demonstrates that a data-to-parameter ratio of 1 is a good compromise between low iteration count, convergence guarantees and data acquisition time.
 This demonstrates that our clear-box PIC characterization is more sample efficient than black-box \cite{Cimini2021} and grey-box \cite{Youssry2023} alternatives (see App.\ \ref{app:soa}).
+We simulate in App.\ \ref{app:max_modes} the characterization of a 24-mode Clements interferometer and demonstrate that the sample efficiency also holds for significantly larger interferometer sizes.

 \paragraph{Impact of photon-counting noise} In practice, measurement noise naturally sets a limit on the minimally attainable $\text{TVD}_\text{test}$ denoted $\text{TVD}_\text{test,limit}$, due to the inherent difference between the noisy test dataset and the noiseless replica predictions.
 Knowing the order of magnitude of $\text{TVD}_\text{test,limit}$ is crucial from an experimental point of view to evaluate if the characterization protocol has converged to the physically allowed limit.
 We examine the case where single photons are injected into the PIC and detected by single-photon detectors.
 Simulated characterizations yield values $\text{TVD}_\text{test,limit}$ graphed as a function of the input photon countrate on Fig.\ \ref{fig:benchmark_photograd}d, assuming a detection integration time of 1 second.
 The reached $\text{TVD}_\text{test,limit}$ values agree with the theoretical threshold plotted as continuous lines.
 Estimating $\text{TVD}_\text{test,limit}$ in the case of laser light and powermeter arrays necessitates a case-by-case approach, as powermeter arrays commonly exhibit dominant Gaussian noise originating from internal components.